danielhac/todo-tasks-app/README.md

 # Todo Tasks App
-This is a To-do list RESTful Web Application with user authentication built with Node.js, Express, React, MongoDB, Mongoose deployed to AWS.
+This is a To-do list RESTful Web Application with user authentication built with Node.js, Express, React, MongoDB, Mongoose and deployed to AWS.

 ## Used Technologies